janzill/dot-files/README.md

 After running this you will have a working set of config files linked into your home directory from their actual location at ~/.dot-files/files.
 Restart your bash session to get everything loaded up

-### Binary files
-There are a number of binary files that are useful to have available to you... to install the set that we think is useful run the following command to download the appropriate files into your ~/bin directory

-    install_standard_bin_files

-### VIM

-You'll also need to do some extra setup for vim and the associated bundles

-1. Install vundle as per directions https://github.com/gmarik/vundle

-    git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-2. From vim run :BundleInstall